RedisLabs/redislabs-docs/content/rs/security/certificates/create-certificates.md

 1. We strongly recommend using a strong hash algorithm, such as <nobr>SHA-256</nobr> or <nobr>SHA-512</nobr>.

     Individual operating systems might limit access to specific algorithms.
-For example, Ubuntu 20.04 does not [provide default access](https://manpages.ubuntu.com/manpages/focal/man7/crypto-policies.7.html) to <nobr>SHA-1</nobr>).
-In such cases, Redis Enterprise Software is limited to the features supported by the underlying operating system.)
+(For example, Ubuntu 20.04 [limits  access](https://manpages.ubuntu.com/manpages/focal/man7/crypto-policies.7.html) to <nobr>SHA-1</nobr>.)
+In such cases, Redis Enterprise Software is limited to the features supported by the underlying operating system.

 #### Client certificate guidelines